Christmas cookie: History

 Modern Christmas cookies can trace their history to recipes from Medieval Europe biscuits, when many modern ingredients such as cinnamon, ginger, black pepper, almonds and dried fruit were introduced into the west.
 By the 16th century Christmas biscuits had become popular across Europe, with Lebkuchen being favoured in Germany and pepparkakor in Sweden, while in Norway krumkake were popular.

 The earliest examples of Christmas cookies in the United States were brought by the Dutch in the early 17th century.
 Due to a wide range of cheap imported products from Germany between 1871 and 1906 following a change to importation laws, cookie cutters became available in American markets.
 These imported cookie cutters often depicted highly stylised images with subjects designed to hang on Christmas trees.
 Due to the availability of these utensils, recipes began to appear in cookbooks designed to use them.
 In the early 20th century, U.S. merchants were also importing decorated Lebkuchen cookies from Germany to be used as presents.

 In Canada and the United States, since the 1930s, children have left cookies and milk on a table for Santa Claus on Christmas Eve, though many people simply consume the cookies themselves.
 The cookies are often cut into the shape of candy canes, reindeer, holly leaves, Christmas trees, stars, or angels.

 Popular Christmas cookies

 Gingerbread

 Gingerbread has existed in some form since sugars and spices were brought back to Europe, from soldiers in the Crusades.
 However, it was not until Queen Victoria and Prince Albert included it with a variety of other German Christmas traditions that the gingerbread cookies became primarily associated with Christmas.
 Gingerbread cookies are also traditional in Alsace.

 Bredele

-Bredele are Christmas cookies in Alsatian cuisine of France.
+Bredele are Christmas cookies in the Alsatian cuisine of France.

+Chocolate crinkle

+Chocolate crinkles are Christmas cookies from Saint Paul, Minnesota, United States.
+The cookie's name is derived from a crackle of its cookie because while baking the dough expands and flattens while the coated powdered sugar cracks, giving it a crinkle effect, making it resemble a snowflake.
+Thus, the cookie is an icon for a Christmas treat for it reminds one of winter due to its resemblance of soil covered with snow.

 Fattigmann

-A traditional cookie which dates from the Middle ages in Norway, Fattigmann cookies are deep fried in unsalted fat.
+A traditional cookie which dates from the Middle Ages in Norway, Fattigmann cookies are deep fried in unsalted fat.